spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 - `spectrocloud_application_profile` - `hello-universe-complete` - the application profile that will contain the three different services, database, API, and UI

-- `spectrocloud_application` - `scenario-2` - the application that will be deployed into cluster-2 that use the `spectrocloud_application_profile.hello-universe-complete` app profile.
+- `spectrocloud_application` - `scenario-2` - the application that will be deployed into cluster-2 that uses the `spectrocloud_application_profile.hello-universe-complete` app profile.

 You can review all the resources for the second scenario in the respective Terraform files.
 You can find the second scenario code after the comment block in all of the files that have resources specific to the second scenario.